RafaelRochaS/edge-device-simulator/README.md

 Sensible defaults are provided for all parameters, but they can be changed as needed.

 For correct RNG, the environment variables `BASE_SEED` and `DEVICE_ID` must be set.
-These are set via docker-compose, but can also be set manually.
+These are set via docker-compose but can also be set manually.

 ## Randomness